billba/topical/README.md

 ```ts
 Topic.init(new MemoryStorage());
 ```
 Then, create a subclass of `Topic` which will be your "root".
 Every activity for every user in every conversation will flow through this topic.
-A typical root topic will create one or more children and dispatch messages to them -- that's the whole point of Topical!
+A typical root topic will create one or more children and dispatch messages to them.
 ```ts
 class YourRootTopic extends Topic {
     // your topic here